daz4126/Nanny-State/README.md

 const State = { name: "World" }
 ```

 Our next job is to create the view - this is a function that accepts the state as an argument and returns a string of HTML that depends on the value of the state's properties.
 In NANNY STATE, everything is stored as a property of the state, even the app settings such as the view!
-Properties that are app settins are capitalized to differentiate them from the other state properties, so we store the view in a property of the state called `View`.
+Properties that are settings are written in PascalCase to differentiate them from the other state properties that are written in camelCase.
+So we store the view template in a property of the state called `View`.
 This can be set like so:

 ```javascript
 State.View = state => html`<h1>Hello ${state.name}</h1>`